Skip to content

 Go back

-Published: at 08:45 PM
+Updated: at 09:25 PM

-The idea of zero
+The Idea of Zero

-The reason
+The Reason

-The reason there is no year zero is that the concept of zero was not known to the man who invented our year numbering system.
+The reason there is no “year zero” is that the concept of zero was not known to the man who invented our year-numbering system.
 His name was Dionysius Exiguus, and he lived in Europe in the 6th century.
 The idea of zero did not reach Europe until almost 600 years later, as I have mentioned.

 References